 In the event that the minor travels with only one of the parents, a power of attorney (original and notarized copy) signed by the parent who does not travel must be provided, authorizing the trip of the other parent with the minor.

-WHEN THE STAY OF STUDIES EXCEEDS 180 DAYS applicants must also send:
+WHEN THE STAY OF STUDIES EXCEEDS 180 DAYS applicants must also send 2 additional documents:

 Any criminal record certificate that has been tampered with or damaged (including staple removal damage) will not be accepted under any pretext.

-13. Medical certificate.
-Original and a copy of a medical certificate accrediting that "the applicant does not suffer from any disease that could cause serious repercussions for public health pursuant to the 2005 International Health Regulations".
+2. Medical certificate.
+Original and copy of a medical certificate accrediting that "the applicant does not suffer from any disease that could cause serious repercussions for public health pursuant to the 2005 International Health Regulations".
+Use this template.